A 6D interferometric inertial isolation system: Sensor blending filters

 While the coupled equations of motion are important for the tilting modes, the fundamental horizontal translation resonances are nearly unaffected by the bottom hinge and material stiffness, and can be well approximated by a simple pendulum.
 Z and RZ are essentially independent of other degrees of freedom and the fundamental resonant frequencies can be, respectively, determined by the (effective) extension of the blade spring, $ \Delta z$, and the torsional stiffness of the suspension wire

 where $J = \frac{\pi r^4}{2}$ is the second moment of area of the cylindrical fibre along it's long-axis.

-\subsection{Sensor blending filters}
+\section{Sensor blending filters}

-At low frequencies the sensitivity of LIGO inertial sensors degrades as $\sim 1/f^4.5 - 1/f^{5}$ as shown in Fig.~\ref{fig:nb}.
+At low frequencies the sensitivity of LIGO's inertial sensors degrades as $\sim 1/f^{4.5} - 1/f^{5}$ as shown in main-text Fig.~2 (right).
 In order to avoid contamination of the optical bench motion with this noise, LIGO high passes signals from inertial sensors below a particular frequency.
 Instead, signals from position sensors that measure the relative motion between the ground and the bench with high precision are used.
-The sensor blending frequency is determined by the seismometer noise, and for both the STS-2 and 6D optical seismometers, it is chosen to minimise the RMS velocity of the isolated platform.
-It is possible to lower the blend frequency, improving performance at 0.1\,Hz at the expense of substantially increased low-frequency motion.
+The sensor blending frequency is determined by the combination of ground-motion injection and seismometer noise, and for both the STS-2 and 6D optical seismometers, it is chosen to minimize the RMS velocity of the isolated platform as a result of the combination of these terms.
+It is possible to lower the blend frequency, improving performance at 0.1\,Hz, at the expense of substantially increased low-frequency motion.

-Fig.~\ref{fig:blend} shows blending filters used to calculate the residual motion of the optical bench shown in Fig.~\ref{fig:isi_motion} with the 6D seismometer (10\,mHz blend) and STS-2 seismometers (40\,mHz blend).
+Fig.~\ref{fig:blend} shows blending filters used to calculate the residual motion of the optical bench shown in main-text Fig.~3 with the 6D seismometer (10\,mHz blend) and STS-2 seismometers (40\,mHz blend).
 In each case the low- and high-pass filters are complementary (the sum is equal to one).